artreadcode/artreadcode.github.io/_notes/2024/Dissertation-The-Story-of-weekly-tasks-03.md

 ![Acrylic disk](https://github.com/artreadcode/artreadcode.github.io/blob/main/assets/images/2024/printed-disk.JPG?raw=true)

 On my birthday (Friday), I had a lengthy discuss with Polo about the Methodology section.
+I thought I finished the Methodology section within four paragraphs, but they suggested more.
+There was the point that I needed to review, because my writing only contained the overview of the methodology, not the detail⋯⋯.
+I think mine has a mixed structure between the Background, the Methodology, the Evaluation, etc. Based on our discussion, I decided to separate the visual design and the technical development (`Micromoth for Arduino`) from each other.
+Also, I think the detail of the Methodology could be directly imposed underneath each field so I left the Methodology section as it looks.
+Hope this is ok for the future⋯⋯.

+This long journey is going to the end.
+I already submitted the proposal for the degree show on Monday and I'm moving onto the building, the dissertation, the final step of coding at the same time.
+Also, I'm preparing for the conference/event in Cyprus in the upcoming week.
+There's so much things to do.

 c.f.
 I just realised that I didn't add the tiny hole for fishing lines in the middle of the disk.
 I need to visit CCI again⋯⋯.